secrettoad/kubeflow/README.md

 Within the function `deploy_component` a model is pushed to the `gcp` model registry and then exposed via an http endpoint.

 `Kubeflow` in conjunction with `Vertex AI` is a combination of tools that enables the deployment of pipelines in a commercial-grade, production-ready manner without demanding an inordinate amount of time or resources.
+Contact John at john@coysu.com for more information.